 Missouri’s talent pool benefits from centers of excellence and knowledge centers around the state.

 The Center for Aerospace Manufacturing Technologies (CAMT) at Missouri S&T, for example, is a national center of excellence for the aerospace manufacturing supply chain.
 Its industrial consortium includes The Boeing Company, GKN Aerospace, 3D-printing manufacturer Stratasys and other industry leaders.

 Other knowledge centers include:

-In total, 43 Missouri institutions offer aerospace and defense related degrees and certificates, 21 offer degrees or certificates in cybersecurity, and 15 offer degrees in precision production.
-When it comes to colleges offering degrees in engineering and engineering technology, there are 23 offering associates programs, 13 bachelors, 6 masters and 4 PhD.
+In total, 36 Missouri institutions offer aerospace and defense related degrees and certificates and 13 offer degrees in precision production.
+When it comes to colleges offering degrees in engineering and engineering technology, there are 22 offering associates programs, 20 bachelors, 9 masters and 4 PhD.